 We got back to the parking lot and changed our skis out to head out on the more narrow trails for some slower ski touring.
 All the dogs were relaxed.
 The guy we passed came down the trail.
 An older guy.

-I said hello, he said "your dog scared the out of me".
+I said hello, he said "your dog scared the

 I said, "I am so sorry, I called her right away, I didn't expect her to bark like that."